It may seem somewhat academic at this point to define interference, but the best understanding starts with a strong foundation in fundamentals.

 As you can readily see, there are a multitude of problems waiting for solutions.
 Each, with few exceptions, is solvable.
 It takes patience, perseverance, and the cooperation of others.

 The natural phenomena as defined above are not within our capability to solve.
 It is the manmade signals that by and large can be attenuated or controlled.

 1. Electric Power sources: these mostly emanate from leaky insulators or cables belonging to the power company, and with sufficient coaxing they will repair them.
 It may take considerable convincing on your part, but once convinced they will repair them.

 2. Neon signs: These are more difficult to control because of their design.
 Most sign companies will not be cooperative.
 However, the saving thing here is these typically do not interfere with FM/PM unless you are in the immediate proximity.

-3. Florescent Light fixtures: These, when working properly, are not a problem.
+3. Fluorescent Light fixtures: These, when working properly, are not a problem.
 However, when they fail they can become annoying.
 If they fail, the alternatives are repair or replacement.
-In that same vein are the mercury vapor and sodium vapor lights used for outdoor lighting.
+In that same vein, are the mercury vapor and sodium vapor lights used for outdoor lighting.
 These utilize an arcing mechanism for startup, and when they fail this becomes a great noise annoyance.

 The most important thing to grasp is don’t let these problems beat you.
 They can be solved.
 If you need help, there are other amateurs out there that are ready, willing and able to help.
 Just ask.